daserzw/fedoidc/doc/howto/signer.rst

          +-- 'https://fo.swamid.se/'

-If you had an RP that belong to 2 Federations operators (SWAMID and FEIDE).
+**Note** that in reality the filename is the FOs ID quote_plus encoded.

-In the file ../discovery/https%3A%2F%2Ffo.feide.no%2F you would find a signed metadata statement, signed by FEIDE.
+Therefor in the file ../discovery/https%3A%2F%2Ffo.feide.no%2F you would find a signed metadata statement, signed by FEIDE.
-**Note** that the filename is the FOs ID quote_plus encoded.

 Using a *FileSystem* instance allows the administrator to just drop a new entry into the file system and have the instance imediately pick it up.